GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/TwoPhaseImmiscibleFluid.rst

 Parameters
 =========================

-The model is represented by ``<TwoPhaseFluid>`` node in the input.
+The model is represented by ``<TwoPhaseImmiscibleFluid>`` node in the input.

 The following attributes are supported:

-.. include:: /docs/sphinx/datastructure/TwoPhaseFluid.rst
+.. include:: /docs/sphinx/datastructure/TwoPhaseImmiscibleFluid.rst

 Example using TableFunctions